Free energy upper bound for mean-field vector spin glasses: Introduction

 \end{theorem} In all likelihood, the solution to \eqref{e.hj} does not depend on the choice of the regularization~$\bar \xi$.
 This point is discussed more precisely in Remark~\ref{r.barxi} below.
 At first sight, the requirement that~$\bar \xi$ be proper seems to impose a constraint on the function~$\xi$ itself.
 However, we will show in Proposition~\ref{p.charact} and Remark~\ref{r.charact} that if a function $\xi$ satisfies~\eqref{e.def.cov} for some random field $(H_N(\si))_{\si \in \mcl H_N}$, and admits a power series expansion, then it must be proper.
 I do not know if the assumption that $\xi$ admits a power series expansion is necessary.
 For any locally Lipschitz and proper function~$\xi$, an explicit construction of a regularization will be given in Subsection~\ref{ss.regularization}.

 The additional term $N t\xi \Ll( \frac{\si \si^*}{N} \Rr)$ in \eqref{e.main1} is natural, since it normalizes the exponential to have expectation equal to $1$, but it may be seen as a hindrance to gaining information about \eqref{e.vanilla.free.energy}.
-Since this term is not random, it is relatively easy to remove a posteriori, as explained in \cite{HJsoft}.
+When $\xi$ is convex, this term can be removed a posteriori as explained in~\cite{HJsoft}.
+In the general case, one should be able to obtain a description of the limit of~\eqref{e.vanilla.free.energy} by adding a finite-dimensional variable into the equation \eqref{e.hj} (so as to describe the infinite-volume limit of the quantity in \cite[(1.12)]{HJsoft} with $s = t$ there).

 The quantity $\dr_\mu f$ appearing in \eqref{e.hj} is a transport-type derivative.
 We will make sense of the equation \eqref{e.hj} as the limit of finite-dimensional approximations, based on replacing the set of measures $\mcl P^\uparrow_2(S^D_+)$ by the set of measures that are made of at most $K$ Dirac masses, and then letting $K$ tend to infinity.
 The precise definition of $\dr_\mu f$ when $\mu$ is a sums of Dirac masses is relatively straightforward and will be described more precisely in~\eqref{e.def.dmu}.
 Informally, for a given measure $\mu \in \mcl P(S^D_+)$ of finite support and $x \in \supp \mu$, the quantity $\dr_\mu f(t,\mu,x)$ measures the linear response of $f(t,\mu)$ to a variation in the position of the Dirac mass at the position $x$.
 A more explicit writing of the integral in \eqref{e.hj} is